Adult degree handbook

 Minimum grade requirements

 Any course in the major in which the grade of D+ or lower is received will not be counted toward the degree.
 Such a course will have to be repeated.
-The student must work with the Office of Adult and Graduate Studies to make arrangements for repeating the course before continuing on in the program.
+The student must work with the Degree Completion Office to make arrangements for repeating the course before continuing on in the program.

 A comprehensive examination in their field of major study is required of all seniors.
 Within adult studies, this requirement is met through successful completion of the final research paper and an evaluation by the primary instructor on the student s performance, along with a standardized assessment at the end of the program.